 In addition to the APR you may also want to consider the minimum and maximum loan amount that is available in order to meet you particular needs.
 While some lenders, particularly online lenders, will offer only small amounts, you can typically secure a larger personal or payday loan from a bank or large credit provider.

 In addition, you may also want to check the minimum and maximum loan term since a longer loan term will offer you smaller monthly repayments while a shorter loan term will enable you to pay off your loan quickly and save in interest.

-We have made it easy for South Africans to find and compare fast loan providers online.
+We have made it easy for South Africans to compare quick loan providers online.

-The list of lenders which follows below offers you a comprehensive look at all the banks, franchise retailers and alternative credit providers that offer loans which fall into the "fast cash" category.
+The list of lenders which follows below offers you a comprehensive look at all the banks, franchise retailers and alternative credit providers that offer loans which fall into the "quick loans" category.

 You can review the list, find out more about each lender, see how much they're offering, what their typical interest rate is and compare their offer to find the one that meets your needs.

 Luckily for South Africans there is certainly no shortage of quick cash loan providers in the country.
 From major banks like FNB and Nedbank to alternative credit providers like DirectAxis and Cobol - if you need money fast - there's likely someone out there willing to offer it to you.